-When this particular coffee shop owner got the calculator out though and it turns out that this business will reduce single-use plastic consumption this year by 5,100 2L Milk Jugs!!
+When this particular coffee shop owner got the calculator out though, it turns out that this business will reduce single-use plastic consumption this year by 5,100 2-Litre Milk Jugs!!
 Suddenly, not so wee!
 This is a real-world example, with real-world impact and real-world consequences.

 Where you spend the pound in your pocket matters.
 This is the crux of it, the really important point, so we'll say it again in great big letters: